GenXProject/GenX-Tutorials/README.md

 # GenX-Tutorials
-_Developed by Maya Mutic, Princeton Andlinger Center for the Environment_
+_Developed by Maya Mutic, Princeton Andlinger Center for Energy and the Environment_

 Welcome to the GenX Tutorials!
 In this series, we go over several aspects of GenX and how to use them.